-The revised corrective action/closure process, as outlined in the CADD/CAP addendum (DOE 2008), indicated that aquifer tests would be performed on the new wells MV-4 and MV-5 and on the recompleted well HTH-1RC.
+The revised corrective action/closure process, as outlined in the CADD/CAP addendum (DOE 2008), indicated that aguifer tests would be performed on the new wells MV-4 and MV-5 and on the recompleted well HTH-1RC.
 This strategy was modified slightly because the original well design for HTH-1RC was changed to include two piezometers and did not allow for the installation of a submersible pump or aquifer testing.
 To accommodate this change, an aquifer test was conducted on the recompleted well UC-1-P-1SRC.
-The results from aguifer tests suggest that the hydraulic conductivity of the alluvial aquifer decreases with depth, grading from a productive aguifer in the upper alluvium (hydraulic conductivity of 1.0 meter per day) to a poor producer in the lower alluvium (hydraulic conductivity of 0.00012 to 0.0005 meter per day).
+The results from aquifer tests suggest that the hydraulic conductivity of the alluvial aquifer decreases with depth, grading from a productive aquifer in the upper alluvium (hydraulic conductivity of 1.0 meter per day) to a poor producer in the lower alluvium (hydraulic conductivity of 0.00012 to 0.0005 meter per day).
 The decreasing hydraulic conductivity within the alluvial aquifer may be more a function of depth and overburden compression from the down-dropped fault block rather than sediment grain size.
-The low hydraulic conductivity of the lower part of the alluvial aquifer is more comparable to the results from densely welded tuff units tested in wells MV-1, MV-2, and MV-3 (8.5×10^{-6} to 6.7×10^{-5} meters per day) and is likely similar to the hydraulic conductivity of the upper part of the underlying volcanic sediments.
+The low hydraulic conductivity of the lower part of the alluvial aquifer is more comparable to the results from densely welded tuff units tested in wells MV-1, MV-2, and MV-3 (8.5×10^{-6} to 6.7×10^{-5} meter per day) and is likely similar to the hydraulic conductivity of the upper part of the underlying volcanic sediments.
 The Hydrologic Testing Report for CAU 443 (DOE 2010b) provides a more detailed summary of results from the hydrologic testing.

 The CADD/CAP addendum was revised in July 2013 with a Record of Technical Change (ROTC) to enhance the monitoring well network with a new well at the site.
+The ROTC also replaced the terms "proof-of-concept" and "5-year proof-of-concept monitoring" with "conceptual model evaluation" to be more consistent with the corrective action strategy outlined in Appendix VI of the FFACO (DOE 2013).
 The new well (MV-6) was installed in September 2013 to monitor the upper alluvial aquifer inside the graben.
 The well was completed with a dedicated electric submersible pump for collecting groundwater samples and conducting aquifer tests.
 Monitoring of the existing wells MV-4 and MV-5 was enhanced by removing the electric submersible pumps and installing low-flow bladder pumps.
-The electric submersible pump in well HTH-2 that has historically not been operable was also replaced in 2013.
+The electric submersible pump in well HTH-2, which has historically not been operable, was also replaced in 2013.
 The new well MV-6 and existing wells/piezometers were surveyed to obtain new top of casing measuring point elevations as part of the drilling program.
-Results from the 2013 drilling program will be provided in a Well Completion Report for CAU 443.
+Results from the 2013 drilling program are provided in the 2013 Well Completion Report for CAU 443 (DOE 2014c).